 (i) The Federal Awardee Performance and Integrity Information System (FAPIIS) will be checked prior to making an award.
-The web address is: https://www.fapiis.gov/fapiis/index.action The applicant representing the entity may comment in this system on any information about itself that a Federal Government Official entered.
+The web address is: FAPIIS Link The applicant representing the entity may comment in this system on any information about itself that a Federal Government Official entered.
 The information in FAPIIS will be used in making a judgment about the entity's integrity, business ethics, and record of performance under Federal awards that may affect the official's determination that the applicant is qualified to receive an award.